-311 Ballet: Classical Ballet Classes taught under the direction CPYB faculty.
-Instruction will utilize the precise, disciplined and repetitive methods of ballet training developed by Marcia Dale Weary, founder and artistic director of the Central Pennsylvania Youth Ballet.
+311 Classical Ballet Advanced Level Classes taught under the direction of the CPYB faculty.
+Entry into THDA 311/312 is by audition only.
+(CPYB Certificate) Instruction is based on the nationally recognized ballet syllabus originally developed by Marcia Dale Weary, founder and artistic director of the Central Pennsylvania Youth Ballet.
 Careful consideration to alignment, placement and proper execution of steps will be covered in depth.
-Dickinson students at all levels of experience are welcome but will be required to take the official placement class usually held during the first week of the semester.
 All classes are taught at the CPYB Warehouse and Barn studio during studio hours on or after 4:30 Monday through Friday and at 9am Saturday with other possible classes until 4pm.
-Classes also count for those students enrolled in the CPYB Certificate program.
-When taken for 1 full academic credit, or two .5 academic credits in the same genre, these courses satisfy the Arts distribution requirement.
-Credit/no credit 312 Ballet: Classical Ballet Classes taught under the direction CPYB faculty.
-Instruction will utilize the precise, disciplined and repetitive methods of ballet training developed by Marcia Dale Weary, founder and artistic director of the Central Pennsylvania Youth Ballet.
+This satisfies the Arts distribution credit when taken for a full credit, or for.5 credit with a .5 Modern class.
+Credit/No Credit 312 Classical Ballet Advanced Level Classes taught under the direction of the CPYB faculty.
+Entry into THDA 311/312 is by audition only.
+(CPYB Certificate) Instruction is based on the nationally recognized ballet syllabus originally developed by Marcia Dale Weary, founder and artistic director of the Central Pennsylvania Youth Ballet.
 Careful consideration to alignment, placement and proper execution of steps will be covered in depth.
-Dickinson students at all levels of experience are welcome but will be required to take the official placement class usually held during the first week of the semester.
 All classes are taught at the CPYB Warehouse and Barn studio during studio hours on or after 4:30 Monday through Friday and at 9am Saturday with other possible classes until 4pm.

-Classes also count for those students enrolled in the CPYB Certificate program.
-When taken for 1 full academic credit, or two .5 academic credits in the same genre, these courses satisfy the Arts distribution requirement.
-Credit/no credit 314 Topics in Dance Advanced study in dance history or dance ethnology.
+This satisfies the Arts distribution credit when taken for a full credit, or for.5 credit with a .5 Modern class.
+Credit/No Credit 314 Topics in Dance Advanced study in dance history or dance ethnology.
 Prerequisite: 102 and 104.